Skip to content

 Working with Associative Arrays in PHP

 Associative arrays allow you to access values by specifying a key instead of an index.
-To create an associative array, use the array keyword followed by a list of key-value pairs within square brackets.
+To create an associative array, use square brackets followed by a list of key-value pairs.
 For example:

 To access values in an associative array, use the key within square brackets.
 For example: